cozy/cozy-stack/docs/move.md

 }
 ```

-### GET /move/exports/:opaque-identifier/data
+### GET /move/exports/data/:opaque-identifier?cursor=XXX

-This endpoint will download an archive containing all the metadata of the user.
+This endpoint will download an archive containing the metadata and files of

-### GET /move/exports/:opaque-identifier/files?cursor=XXX

-This endpoint will download an archive containing the files of the user, as part of a multi-part download.
-The cursor given should be one of the defined in the export document `files_part_cursors`.
+the user, as part of a multi-part download.
+The cursor given should be one of
+the defined in the export document `parts_cursors`.

+Only the first part of part of the data contains the metadata.